chiku-samugari/papply/README.markdown

-An anaphoric variable available in APAPPLY is a symbol whose name is `A` followed by a non-negative integer, or whose name mathces to the regular expression below:
+An anaphoric variable available in APAPPLY is a symbol whose name is `A` followed by a non-negative integer, or whose name matches to the regular expression below:

      A[1-9][0-9]* | A0